Committees

 The HRCC provides assurance to the board that effective policies and practices exist within the OMA to attract and retain the people required by the OMA to meet the strategic plan.
 The committee also enables and ensures that appropriate HR support exists for the CEO to provide for a productive culture within the organization.
 The committee has five members.

-The committee worked with then-new CEO Kim Moran to set realistic and achievable goals that were measurable and showed value to membership and board.
+• In 2025, the Committee worked with CEO, Kim Moran, to set realistic and achievable goals directly tied to the OMA's Strategic Operating Plan that were measurable and showed value to Membership and Board

 Members